 Peter held the position of Director of Nursing with ECH in Victor Harbor from July 1994 to March 2001.
 He was appointed as the first private sector CEO for a ‘For Profit’ group in SA in 2002 until 2005.

-In 2006 Peter formed Aged Care Management Australia an independent aged care consultancy that has been operating at a national level since that time, and now employs 6 staff, with a new office in Victoria.
+In 2006, Peter formed Aged Care Management Australia, an independent national aged care consultancy that now employs 9 staff.